Violet Bathurst, Lady Apsley: Early life

 Violet Mildred Emily Meeking was born on 29 April 1895 in Marylebone, London.
 She was the daughter of Captain Bertram Meeking of the 10th Hussars and his wife, Violet Charlotte (née Fletcher).
 She would later use the name "Viola".

 During World War I she served with a Voluntary Aid Detachment as a nurse and ambulance driver at Marsh Court Military Hospital.
 She had an early interest in politics and was president of the Southampton Women's Conservative Association in 1924.
+Prior to her marriage, she lived at Richings Park, Iver, which had been held by the Bathurst family in the 17th century.

-On 27 February 1924, she married Lord Apsley and they had two sons: Henry Allen John (1927–2011) and George Bertram (1929–2010).
+On 27 February 1924, she married Lord Apsley and they had two sons: Henry Allen John (1927–2011), the future Earl Bathurst, and George Bertram (1929–2010).

-Apsley gained her pilot's licence in 1930 and served in the Auxiliary Territorial Service during the Second World War, resigning her commission after being elected to Parliament.
+Apsley gained her pilot's licence in 1930.
+That year, she had a hunting accident which left her permanently disabled and unable to walk, needing a wheelchair.

-In 1930 she had a hunting accident which left her permanently disabled and unable to walk.
+Before the Second World War, Apsley and her husband supported pro-appeasement groups, sometimes speaking alongside fascist supporting speakers, and organised pro-appeasement talks in Bristol up to April 1939.

-Before World War II Apsley and her husband supported pro-appeasement groups, sometimes speaking alongside fascist supporting speakers, and organised pro-appeasement talks in Bristol up to April 1939.
+During the Second World War, she served in the Auxiliary Territorial Service as a welfare officer.
+She had held the rank of senior commandant (equivalent to major in the ATS since 17 October 1938.
+She resigned her commission on 12 July 1943, after being elected to Parliament.